Moussycat/Moussycat/README.md

 From the discipline of violin (5 years) to the spontaneity of theater (9 years), my artistic pursuits have shaped my *perseverance, adaptability, and attention to detail*.

-Whether I am painting with watercolors, baking cakes, or doing cross-stitch patterns, I feel fulfilled through *creativity, patience, and precision, qualities I draw on in every project.
+Whether I am painting with watercolors, baking cakes, or doing cross-stitch patterns, I feel fulfilled through *creativity, patience, and precision*, qualities I draw on in every project.

 ----